ReVanced/revanced-patches-template/docs/2_skeleton.md

    Likewise, a `ResourcePatch` will require a [ResourceContext](https://github.com/ReVanced/revanced-patcher/blob/67b7dff67a212b4fc30eb4f0cbe58f0ba09fb09a/revanced-patcher/src/main/kotlin/app/revanced/patcher/data/ResourceContext.kt) parameter and provide the patch with everything necessary to patch resources.

-   Patches may throw `PatchException` if something went wrong.
+   Patches may throw `PatchException` if something goes wrong.
    If this patch is used as a dependency for other patches, those patches will not execute subsequently.

-   In the current example the `execute` method runs the following code to replace instructions at the index `0` of the methods instruction list:
+   In the current example, the `execute` method runs the following code to replace instructions at the index `0` of the methods instruction list:

    ```kt